Workers doing flood clean up trying to beat the heat

 FORT SMITH, Ark.
-(KNWA) — With temperatures in the mid to upper 90’s and hitting close to the triple digits, workers doing flood clean up are trying to beat the heat.
+(KFTA) — With temperatures in the mid to upper 90’s and hitting close to the triple digits, workers doing flood clean up are trying to beat the heat.

 Non-profit organization Calvary Relief has been helping out flood victims from the historic Arkansas River flooding since the end of June and have been outside doing work during the heat advisories.